Ayoola32/OOP/readme.md

 4 PRINCIPLES OF OOP
-Encapsulation - might be refers to as writjng code in a form of capsule - lol, Abstraction   - writing code in a well explanatory way and consise Inheritance   - can be reuase by another class, inherit by another class Polymorphism  - more clean code and well written
+Encapsulation - might be refers to as writing code in a form of capsule - lol, Abstraction   - writing code in a well explanatory way and consise Inheritance   - can be reuase by another class, inherit by another class Polymorphism  - more clean code and well written